eclipsesource/tabris-js/doc/developer-app.md

 On iPads you may have to start sliding from the edge itself with two fingers.
 You can also use a four-finger double tap instead.

 In the developer console you'll see messages and errors logged by the running script.
-You can even enter JavaScript expressions that will be evaluated in the context of your script.
+You can also enter JavaScript expressions that will be evaluated in the context of your script, for example `tabris.device.platform`.

 In the header, you'll find a *Reload* action that loads and starts the running script from scratch.
 The *Home* action lets you go back to the Developer App.